-Sally Peirson and Roberta Weber, both Stroud Water Research Center research technicians, have worked side by side in the Entomology Group for nearly 30 years.
+Sally Peirson and Roberta Weber, both Stroud Water Research Center staff scientists, have worked side by side in the Entomology Group for nearly 30 years.
 They’ve shared not just a workspace but many of life’s big events like marriages, graduations, children, and grandchildren.
 And this duo is glad about that.

 “We’re more than co-workers; we’re good friends,” says Peirson.
 “After working together for so long, Roberta even finishes my sentences.”

 Weber adds, “Around here, people refer to us like we’re one person.
 Sally is great, so if I am going to be someone’s Siamese twin, I’m glad it’s hers.”
 She looks at her friend, and they share a laugh.

 Though both are shy about singing their own praises, each one is quick to acknowledge the other’s qualities.

 “Sally is a meticulous, careful, patient person, and she sets a great example to the young people who are just starting out in the lab,” Weber says, to which Peirson replies, “Well, I’d say the same about her.”

 Equally conscientious and having decades of experience, they are the indispensable boots on the ground responsible for helping senior scientists carry out research projects.
 When out in the field, they collect stream samples, and in the lab, they process those samples, identify collected macroinvertebrates, and log data.